 What is Shockwave?
 Shockwave is Sunnyvale Girls Softball’s summer and fall All-Star/Tournament team programs.
-The Shockwave teams represent Sunnyvale Girls Softball in various tournaments including the ASA Northern California Championships, played at Twin Creeks in Sunnyvale for most age groups.
+The Shockwave teams represent Sunnyvale Girls Softball in various tournaments including the USA Softball Northern California Championships, played at Twin Creeks in Sunnyvale for most age groups.
 Sunnyvale Girls Softball fields Shockwave teams in the 8u, 10u and 12u divisions of tournament play.
-Shockwave plays in the USA Softball (formerly ASA) “B” and “C” Divisions, which are specifically for All-Star teams of ASA-sanctioned rec leagues.
+Shockwave plays in the USA Softball (formerly ASA) “B” and “C” Divisions, which are specifically for All-Star teams of USA Softball-sanctioned rec leagues.

 Who is Eligible?
 To be eligible for Shockwave, you must participate in Sunnyvale Girls Softball’s spring recreational season.
 You must also NOT be a participant on an independent non-rec league tournament team after March 31st.
 If you are on an independent team after March 31st, you are INELIGIBLE for Shockwave.
 Independent teams are “A” Ball teams or other comp teams that are not affiliated with a rec league.
 NOTE: If you have questions about eligibility, please email for more information at email@example.com

-In the summers of 2016 and 2015, three different Shockwave teams qualified to play in the California State Games in San Diego, and in both years, multiple teams have opted to end their seasons with a tournament in the Lake Tahoe area.
+In the summer of 2019, two different Shockwave teams qualified to play in Western National Championships that were held in Moorpark, CA for 10uB and Medford, OR for 12uB.
+Additionally, our 8u team qualified to play in the California State Games (Junior Olympics) in San Diego, in some years teams have opted to end their seasons with a tournament in the Lake Tahoe area.
 8u team(s) may initially only be scheduled to play in four tournaments, but may choose to add additional tournaments in July if players and parents are interested.

 See the Shockwave Trophy Shelf for a list of tournament wins and photos of Shockwave teams from previous years.